Cost of LivingUpdated May 2026

 Typical Cost Range in Montgomery

 The economic reality of Montgomery is an agricultural-and-service economy where cost of living stays low because land is plentiful and commutes are short.
 Big houses, bigger trucks, and a cost of living that leaves room for weekend road trips and backyard cookouts.
-Humidity, hurricanes, and the occasional ice storm create a unique set of cost pressures that keep expenses elevated year-round.
+Heat, humidity, heavy rain, and storm seasons create maintenance pressure that keeps cooling, drainage, and exterior upkeep costs elevated.
 These factors combine to shape what you'll actually pay for rent prices — and the median income of $43K gives context to what households can budget.

 What Matters Most